spences10/last.scottspence.com/content/posts/2017/06/01/beginner-to-git-aliases/index.md

 `git push origin <branch>`

-In my short time using Git I have always just typed out the full commands [usually with [my cheatsheet][git-cheatsheet] close to hand] and thought nothing more of it, that is how you use the tool, right?
+In my short time using Git I have always just typed out the full commands [usually with [my cheatsheet] close to hand] and thought nothing more of it, that is how you use the tool, right?

 Well that was what I foolishly presumed until I learned about dotfiles, I learned about `.` files from listening to the